PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 make -f pm_mac/Makefile.osx help

+==== USING XCODE ====

+Open portmidi/pm_mac/pm_mac.xcode with Xcode and build what you need: if you are just exploring, start with the lib+test suite.

 [pm_mac.xcodeproj courtesy of Leigh Smith]

 CHANGELOG

+17-Jan-2007 Roger B. Dannenberg
+    Explicit instructions for Xcode
 15-Jan-2007 Roger B. Dannenberg
     Changed instructions because of changes to Makefile.osx 07-Oct-2006 Roger B. Dannenberg